Robert Daly/Getty Images

 Your time is valuable, but that doesn't matter to the IRS when it comes to volunteering at a charity.

 You can't claim the value of your wages for the hours spent helping out at your favorite nonprofit.
-Neither can you count as a deduction the value of a project you created, such as a poster that you, a graphic artist, designed for the charity.
+Neither can you count as a deduction the value of a project you created, such as a poster that you, or a graphic artist, designed for the charity.

 You also can claim as a charitable deduction unreimbursed out-of-pocket expenses.

-As with all things tax, keep good records.
+Keep good records.
 Track your charitable travel and hang on to the receipts for the poster board and special markers you bought just for the nonprofit's poster project.